dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/input-masked/properties.md

 ## Custom mask usage

-By now, you don't need to install `react-text-mask` as it comes with the `dnb-ui-lib`.
+By now, you don't need to install `react-text-mask` as it comes with the `@dnb/eufemia`.
 For other masks than the **createNumberMask** you have to create or install custom masks.
 Read more on [how to use the addons](https://github.com/text-mask/text-mask/blob/master/addons/README.md).

 1. Install the needed dependencies: